tsunami416604/Testing1Agschi/Testingagschi1/includes/relay-hybrid-connections-dotnet-get-started-client.md

     private const string KeyName = "{SASKeyName}";
     private const string Key = "{SASKey}";
     ```
-3. 將下列新方法新增至 `Program` 類別：
+3. Add the following method to the `Program` class:

     ```csharp
     private static async Task RunAsync()
     {
         Console.WriteLine("Enter lines of text to send to the server with ENTER");

-        // Create a new hybrid connection client var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
+        // Create a new hybrid connection client. var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
         var client = new HybridConnectionClient(new Uri(String.Format("sb://{0}/{1}", RelayNamespace, ConnectionName)), tokenProvider);

-        // Initiate the connection
+        // Initiate the connection.
         var relayConnection = await client.CreateConnectionAsync();

-        // We run two concurrent loops on the connection.
+        // Run two concurrent loops on the connection.
 One
         // reads input from the console and writes it to the connection
         // with a stream writer.
 The other reads lines of input from the
         // connection with a stream reader and writes them to the console.
-        // Entering a blank line will shut down the write task after
+        // Entering a blank line shuts down the write task after
         // sending it to the server.
-The server will then cleanly shut down
+The server then cleanly shuts down
-        // the connection which will terminate the read task.
+        // the connection, which terminates the read task.

         var reads = Task.Run(async () => {
-            // Initialize the stream reader over the connection var reader = new StreamReader(relayConnection);
+            // Initialize the stream reader over the connection. var reader = new StreamReader(relayConnection);
             var writer = Console.Out;
             do
             {
-                // Read a full line of UTF-8 text up to newline string line = await reader.ReadLineAsync();
+                // Read a full line of UTF-8 text up to newline. string line = await reader.ReadLineAsync();
-                // if the string is empty or null, we are done. if (String.IsNullOrEmpty(line))
+                // If the string is empty or null, you are done. if (String.IsNullOrEmpty(line))
                     break;
-                // Write to the console
+                // Write to the console.
                 await writer.WriteLineAsync(line);
             }
             while (true);
         });

-        // Read from the console and write to the hybrid connection var writes = Task.Run(async () => {
+        // Read from the console and write to the hybrid connection. var writes = Task.Run(async () => {
             var reader = Console.In;
             var writer = new StreamWriter(relayConnection) { AutoFlush = true };
             do
             {
-                // Read a line form the console string line = await reader.ReadLineAsync();
+                // Read a line from the console. string line = await reader.ReadLineAsync();
-                // Write the line out, also when it's empty await writer.WriteLineAsync(line);
+                // Write the line out, also when it's empty. await writer.WriteLineAsync(line);
-                // Quit when the line was empty if (String.IsNullOrEmpty(line))
+                // Quit when the line is empty, if (String.IsNullOrEmpty(line))
                     break;
             }
             while (true);
         });

-        // Wait for both tasks to complete await Task.WhenAll(reads, writes);
+        // Wait for both tasks to finish. await Task.WhenAll(reads, writes);
         await relayConnection.CloseAsync(CancellationToken.None);
     }
     ```
-4. 將下列程式碼行新增至 `Program` 類別中的 `Main` 方法。
+4. Add the following line of code to the `Main` method in the `Program` class.

     ```csharp
     RunAsync().GetAwaiter().GetResult();
     ```

-    Program.cs 看起來應該會像下面這樣。
+    The Program.cs should look like this:

     ```csharp
     using System;